 The way in which prices fluctuate makes it very difficult to forecast future UK wholesale electricity prices and gas prices with any degree of certainty or accuracy.
 A whole range of variables come into play when predicting how prices may change, including available supply, environmental disasters, geopolitics and consumer demand.
 The COVID-19 pandemic is causing particular uncertainty at present.
 This global event has had a strong impact on energy markets, contributing to a collapse in oil prices and falls in the prices of other fossil fuels.
 Statistics provided by the European Parliament reveal a drop in the price of Brent crude of two-thirds from US$69 a barrel on 6 January 2020 to under US$23 on 30-31 March 2020.

 According to the European Parliament, the pandemic will carry on affecting global energy markets, but the precise implications will depend on the nature and speed of the economic recovery, as well as decisions made by policymakers.
 It notes that a fast recovery and a return to business as usual in international trade could lead to a recovery in fossil fuel prices, while a more muted recovery with reduced global trade could result in more sustained low prices – as well as structural changes in the energy market.

 How to buy electricity wholesale

-At Utility Bidder, we are a business energy comparison and switching specialist and can search the market on your behalf.
-Whether you operate industrial premises, warehouses, shops, offices or any other type of business, and regardless of the size of your company, we can help you to find a contract that offers impressive value for money.
+At Utility Bidder, we are business energy comparison and switching specialists who can search the market on your behalf.
+Whether you operate industrial premises, warehouses, shops, offices or any other type of business, regardless of the size of your company, we can help you find a contract that offers impressive value for money.